Layer-Edge/docs-V2/docs/intro.md

 Even with improvements like block propagation, signature aggregation, and optimistic rollups — the **underlying burden of re-verification persists**.

-## Different Chains, Same Problem
+### Different Chains, Same Problem

-Each blockchain has approached this constraint differently — with varying tradeoffs:
+Each blockchain has approached this constraint differently — with varying trade-offs:

 * **Bitcoin** offers the highest security and decentralization but the least programmability.
 Its scripting language is non-Turing complete and lacks native support for advanced cryptographic operations like pairing-based ZK proof verification.